fabianoad/atm-kata-xp-farm/NOTES.md

 2 - give a value of 30, check if it's possible to withdraw based on available bank notes and atm function should return 2.
 Code refactored [ success ]

 3 - refactor code when given 30 as parameter, check if the value is in the array and calculate to return 2. [ success ]

+end of pomodoro #2

+pomodoro #3

+1 - check if it is returned -1 when a string is given as parameter[ failed ]

+2 - line 7 refactored by putting !Number(value) condition [ success ]